rsms/smisk/docs/source/library/smisk.serialization.rst

   Represent arbitrary bytes.

+  .. attribute:: data

+    Actual storage of the bytes.

+    :type: str

   .. method:: __init__(source):

     *source* can be a ``str`` or a file-like object with a ``read`` method returning ``str``.

   .. method:: encode() -> str

     Instance method to encode data into a printable, base-64 encoded, string.

   .. method:: decode(string)

     Class method for creating a ``data`` object from a base-64 encoded string.